 This is far too much to expect, especially when considering how many corners were cut trying to make these things affordable.
 You can try to fix them yourself, or simply invest in a studio subwoofer to take some of the load off.

 Compared to other studio monitors

-In our honest opinion, the LP-8 is a damn near-perfect monitor.
-Besides being extremely accurate, they’re incredibly affordable and don’t have nearly as many flaws as the 308Ps.
-Get the LP-8s.
+In my honest opinion, the LP-8 is a damn near perfect monitor.
+Besides being extremely accurate, they’re incredibly affordable and don’t have nearly as many flaws as the 308P.
+Get the LP-8.

-Everybody knows that our love for Adam Audio is no secret.
+Everybody knows that my love for Adam Audio is no secret.
 While the Adams are a bit colorful, their overall performance is beyond words.
-A superbly tuned low-end, an exceptionally balanced stereo image, and affordable price put the T7Vs light years ahead of their competition.
-Our allegiance lies with Adam Audio.
+A superbly-tuned low end, an exceptionally balanced stereo image, and affordable price put the T7V light years ahead of their competition.

-Simply put, the JBL 308P MkIIs are superior monitors stacked against the Yams.
-We find that the HS5s are incredibly overhyped for what they have to offer, and if you’re looking for a reliable primary reference monitor, the 308P is the best choice here.
+Simply put, the JBLs are superior monitors stacked against the Yams.
+I find that the HS8 are incredibly overhyped for what they have to offer, and if you’re looking for a reliable primary reference monitor, the 308P is the best choice here.

 Who are the JBL 308P Mk2 studio monitors best suited for?